Earlobe Repair in Irvine, CA

 In situations such as these, it is usually necessary for the surgeon to actually rearrange the tissue and thus fully reshape the lobe back into its natural shape—similar to putting a puzzle back together.
 This same technique can also be used in cases where a person simply feels their earlobes are too big or too small.

-Frequently Asked Questions About Earlobe Repair
+Frequently Asked Questions About Earlobe Surgery

 It’s an unfortunate fact, but many companies are still quite conservative and place a strong emphasis on appearance.
 In fact, some companies have policies that expressly forbid employees from having visible tattoos and gauged piercings, which means your stretched-out lobes could immediately disqualify you from a great job.

 Not only that but there are definitely employers that are less likely to take you seriously.
-This means you could get skipped over for a new job or promotion even if the company doesn’t strictly forbid gauged piercings.
+This means you could get skipped over for a new job or promotion even if the company doesn’t strictly forbid gauged ear piercings.

 Typically, yes, although you may be advised to avoid heavy earrings in the future.
 Four weeks after the initial repair, Dr. Hojjat can re-pierce the ears for you in the office.

-Earlobe repair by itself doesn’t require general anesthesia.
+Earlobe surgery by itself doesn’t require general anesthesia.
 It only adds to the risks and costs of the procedure.
 You can ask the doctor about sedation options in addition to local anesthesia if you’re nervous about the procedure.

 Be sure to check the surgeon’s credentials before booking a consultation.
 Any plastic surgeon with extensive experience in facial surgery can typically perform earlobe repairs with no issues.